-I just had to stop, stare – and smile, of course – at the sight of ‘Cactus Mexicanos’ in the very colourway pictured above, with its gorgeous pinks on their fresh chartreuse background.
+I just had to stop, stare – and smile, of course – at the sight of ‘Cactus Mexicanos’, above.
+Aren’t the colours amazing, those gorgeous pinks on their fresh chartreuse background?

-I soon found out that these intricately drawn catci come in other, equally delicious colourways including the blush pink and slate grey shown above and below.
-I never tire of seeing how different colourways change a design, sometimes subtly, other times much more dramatically.
+I soon found out that these intricately drawn catci come in other, equally delicious colourways.
+They include the blush pink and slate grey shown above and below.
+I never tire of seeing how different colourways change a design.
+Sometimes it’s only subtly, other times much more dramatically.

 It also turns out that the story behind the products is as fascinating as the designs are beautiful.

-They’re based on the exquisite hand-drawn illustrations of conservation biologist Susy Paisley, who I was lucky to chat with briefly, and each design tells the story of neglected and endangered species from around the world.
+They’re based on the exquisite hand-drawn illustrations of conservation biologist Susy Paisley.
+I was lucky to chat with her briefly, and discovered that each design tells the story of neglected and endangered species from around the world.

-Even better, I learned that the sales of these textiles contribute to the preservation of the fragile and vulnerable habitats depicted.
+Even better, I learned that the sales of these textiles contribute to the preservation of the fragile habitats depicted.

 For every metre of fabric sold, 100 square metres of wild habitat is preserved through Newton Paisley’s collaboration with the World Land Trust.

 There are eight different designs available.
-After the cacti I’m particularly drawn to the Carolina Monarch design, above, after having read ‘Flight Behavior’ by one of my favourite writers, Barbara Kingsolver.
+After the cacti I’m particularly drawn to the Carolina Monarch design, above.
+This is because I quite recently read the excellent ‘Flight Behavior’ Barbara Kingsolver.

-The book centres on the extraordinary migration of the Monarch butterfly, which gather in vast numbers on their summer feeding grounds in the Carolinas and then fly south to the forests of Mexico where they overwinter.
+The book centres on the extraordinary migration of the Monarch butterfly.
+They gather in absolutely vast numbers on their summer feeding grounds in the Carolinas and then fly south to the forests of Mexico where they overwinter.

-Sadly, the plants featured along with the butterflies in Susy’s design, which provide the nectar for energy for this epic journey, are being depleted to critically low levels by herbicides.
+Featured along with the butterflies in Susy’s design, are also the plants which provide the nectar for energy for this epic journey.
+Sadly, they’re being depleted to critically low levels by herbicides.
 Which of course means that the numbers of Monarch butterflies is declining alarmingly too.

-Newton Paisley introduced their first collections of printed linens at Decorex last year and were back to celebrate their first anniversary with the launch of their newly printed wallpapers.
+Newton Paisley introduced their first collections of printed linens at Decorex last year.
+And they were back again to celebrate their first anniversary with the launch of their newly printed wallpapers.